Khrees2412/WebSnippets/README.md

 # WebSnippets
-A collection of Frontend component using HTML, CSS and JavaScript
+A collection of Frontend components using HTML, CSS and JavaScript.